LitPol Link

-LitPol Link is an electricity link between Poland and Lithuania which connects the Baltic transmission system to the synchronous grid of Continental Europe.
-It has a capacity of 500 MW and since 2021 it can operate in a synchronous regime.
+LitPol Link is an electricity link between Poland and Lithuania which connects the Baltic power systems to the Continental Europe Synchronous Area.
+It has a capacity of 500 MW and since 2025 operates in a synchronous regime.

 History

 In 2000, European Commission and the EBRD agreed to finance a feasibility study on the Poland–Lithuania transmission interconnection.
 The study was completed in September 2002.
 The connection is expected to increase Poland's electricity interconnection level from 2% to 4%.
 Parts of LitPol are on the EU "Projects of Common Interest" list in November 2015.

 On 29 September 2006 Polish President Lech Kaczyński and Lithuanian President Valdas Adamkus signed a joint declaration on the joint power grid project during their meeting in Warsaw.
-The memorandum of understanding to establish a joint interconnection operator was signed between Lietuvos Energija and Polish PSE-Operator in Vilnius on 8 December 2006.
+The memorandum of understanding to establish a joint interconnection operator was signed between Lietuvos Energija and Polish PSE in Vilnius on 8 December 2006.
 Project Company Shareholding Agreement signed on 12 February 2008 in Warsaw.
 The joint project company LitPol Link was founded on 19 May 2008.